robertpDA/DA_Portfolio/Real_Estate_Sales_Analysis_2001_2021/README.md

 - **Sales Seasonality** (Identifying the most active months for real estate transactions)
 - **Interactive Map** (Filter by town to explore regional trends)

-This visualization allows users to **interactively explore the data** and gain insights into the real estate market over two decades.
+This visualisation allows users to **interactively explore the data** and gain insights into the real estate market over two decades.

 ### **Dashboard Preview:**
 ![When To Sell?
 Dashboard](CT_Real_Estate_Market_Analysis.png)